Email Connected Service

 2. Click '+ Add Platform'

-4. Paste Callback URL to Redirect URLs field
+4. Paste the Callback URL to Redirect URLs field

 5. Click Configure